 20 unusual things to do in Jerusalem (that most tourists don’t know about)

-1. See a 2,000 year old well inside a shop in the Old City
+1. See a 2,000-year-old well inside a shop in the Old City

 I’ve been to Israel six times over the past nine years.
 Each trip is a little different, but a trip to Sinjlawi is guaranteed.
 The shop at 63 David Street (near the Jaffa Gate) is a treasure trove that would make Aladdin’s eyes bulge.

-Sinjlawi has been family owned for over 300 years and is run by brothers Omar, Josef and Ayman.
+Sinjlawi has been family-owned for over 300 years and is run by brothers Omar, Josef, and Ayman.
 Once you step foot through the door, you’ll quickly be welcomed as family, too.
-Schedule plenty of time to peruse the Roman glass, old coins and jewelry handmade by the brothers.
-But first, ask to see the 2,000 year old well in the shop.
+Schedule plenty of time to peruse the Roman glass, old coins, and jewelry handmade by the brothers.
+But first, ask to see the 2,000-year-old well in the shop.
 Most of the wells from this era were destroyed by the families who owned them… something about having Roman soldiers invade your home every time they got thirsty just wasn’t appealing.
 Lucky for us, this well is still intact!

 2. Take a day trip to one of the holiest cities in the world

 Hebron is considered holy to both Jews and Muslims.
-And like any shared holy spots in Israel and Palestine, it’s highly controversial.
+And like any shared holy spot in Israel and Palestine, it’s highly controversial.
 In fact, it’s the only Palestinian city with Jews living in it.
 While I’d never board the bulletproof bus alone, joining a dual narrative tour seemed like the perfect way to visit the final resting place of the patriarchs and matriarchs of the three major monotheistic religions.
 The purpose of this tour started by renowned peacemaker, Eliyahu McLean, is to provide the opportunity to see and attempt to understand both the Israeli and Palestinian narratives at play in Hebron.